Mhonns/CHV-Controller/README.md

-# VMM-Hypervisor-Controller
+# CHV-Controller
-A software responsible for being a http server that handle virtual machine management from the network
+Cloud hypervisor management providing an API for managing virtual machines and networks of the host machine.
+This was done by calling a cloud-hypervisor binaries on the host machine.